Continuum damping of topologically-protected edge modes at the boundary of a magnetized plasma

 The presence of the CLM inside the topological bandgap raises a number of fundamental questions that do not arise in the case of a periodic topological medium.
-For example, it is unclear if topologically robust bandgap-spanning modes -- possibly damped -- can exist inside the CLM spectral band~\cite{Parker_prl_2020b,fu_nc_2021,*Qin_sa_2023}, as one would expect based on the BBC principle.
-While the BBC principle can be validated for continuous models with sharp interfaces~\cite{Tauber_prr_2020}, it is not known if it still holds for smooth interfaces.
-An even more important open question is how property (i) is affected, i.e., whether the presence of the CLM band affects the robustness of edge state to backscattering when a domain wall makes a sharp turn.
+For example, it is unclear if topologically robust bandgap-spanning modes -- possibly damped -- can exist inside the CLM spectral band~\cite{Parker_prl_2020b,fu_nc_2021,*Qin_sa_2023}, as one would expect from the BEC.
+Another open question is how property (i) is affected, i.e., whether the presence of the CLM band affects the robustness of edge state to backscattering when a domain wall makes a sharp turn.
 It also remains to be understood how the profile of the domain wall affects the damping of the edge states when their frequency overlaps with the continuum of local modes.
-In this Letter, we use particle-in-cell (PIC) simulations and analytic modeling to demonstrate the existence of a new class of backscattering-robust unidirectional quasi-modes spanning the entire CLM band, and develop an analytic theory predicting their propagation properties.
+In this Letter, we use particle-in-cell (PIC) simulations and semi-analytic modeling to demonstrate the existence of a new class of backscattering-immune unidirectional collisionlessly damped modes spanning the entire CLM band, thereby resolving the apparent anomaly of the bulk-edge correspondence.
+From the standpoint of potential applications, continuum damping can be utilized for depositing the finite energy, momentum, and angular momentum of the TPSWs~\cite{Fu_jpp_2022} into the plasma in a robust way that is not sensitive to the exact shape of the plasma/vacuum interface.
+Numerous applications of rotating plasmas ranging from isotope separation to improved plasma confinement have been suggested~\cite{rax_pop_2017}.

 As a model for investigating topological surface plasma waves (TSPWs), we use a physical configuration shown in Fig.~\ref{fig:Fig1}(a): a planar slab of magnetized plasma with density $n(\mathbf{x}) \equiv n(x)$ (where $n(x) \rightarrow n_0$ for $x \ll L_{\rm int}$) interfacing with a vacuum region at $x \approx L_{\rm int}$.
 Two types of interfaces shown in Fig.~\ref{fig:Fig1}(a) are utilized: a hard plasma interface (HPI: solid line) and a smooth plasma interface (SPI: dashed line).
 To excite TSPWs with a fixed axial wavenumber $k_z$, we use a periodic chain of oscillating point sources with dipole moments $\mathbf{p} \equiv \mathbf{e}_z p_z$ (blue dot in Fig. \ref{fig:Fig1}(a)) oscillating as $p_z \propto \cos \left( k_z \cdot z - \omega t \right)$ spaced by $P_z \ll 2\pi/k_z$ in the $z-$direction placed near the plasma-vacuum interface.